gptix/gptix.github.io/coalkills.md

 The sooner we move from coal as a power source, the sooner we will save thousands of lives.
 Every year we have not stopped using coal power, humans are killed by coal air pollution.

+### Prioritizing Removal by Efficiency of Plant
+Assuming that health detriments are related directly to the amount of fuel burned, less efficient plants should be converted to nuclear earlier.
+By plotting calculating an efficiency metric (power output / fuel consumed), then plotting this versus power output, it becomes clear that less efficient power plants are smaller in power output.

 ### Related Follow-on Questions

 **What differences between power plants exist?**